Georgia Bullock: Judicial experience

 In 1924, Bullock was named by county supervisors to the Women's Court, becoming the first female judge in California above the level of justice of the peace.
+Bullock was appointed to the new Women's Court by a Los Angeles judge as a division of his own court.
 The cases brought before her often involved women charged with crimes such as prostitution and drug use, as well as men charged with sexual violence and failure to support their families.
 Committed to the principle that men and women deserved the same punishments and rewards, she held women responsible for the behavior.
 Her work on behalf of women was sometimes seen as progressive, but she also promoted traditional practices such as corporal punishment.

-In 1926, following a reorganization of the state judiciary, she became a Los Angeles municipal judge.
+In 1926, following a statute that converted the police court into the municipal court, Bullock became a Los Angeles municipal judge.
 In 1927, she ran against and beat a male opponent to retain her position.
 In 1928, she ran for superior court but lost.
 In 1931, Republican governor James Rolph Jr. appointed her to a vacant seat on the court, making Bullock the second woman in the country to sit on a court of general jurisdiction.
 She was repeatedly reelected to her seat in elections in 1932, 1938, 1944, and 1950.
 She retired in 1956.